nearby-galaxies/nearby-galaxies.github.io/people.md

 <img align="right" src="{{ site.url }}/images/alex.jpg">
 Alex's research involved the use of clustering algorithms to analyze a multi-wavelength astronomical catalog of point sources in a nearby galaxy.
 The paper from this research is [here](https://academic.oup.com/mnras/article/472/1/1074/4082094/Deconstructing-a-galaxy-colour-distributions-of).
-He is [associate analyst at Mastercard Advisors](https://www.linkedin.com/in/alexkiar/).
+For more about Alex, see his [LinkedIn](https://www.linkedin.com/in/alexkiar/).

 &nbsp;